Traveler or Traveller Correct Spelling and examples

 When writing for a global audience, it’s essential to be aware of these spelling differences.
 If your writing will be read by both American and British audiences, consistency is key.
 You may choose one form and stick with it, or adjust depending on your target region.

-See also 10 Other Ways to Say “Have A Great Day” (With Examples)
+See also 10 Other Ways to Say “Why Do You Ask?”
+(With Examples)

 Language Changes